Pelvic Pain

 Endometriosis

 The most common cause of pelvic pain is endometriosis, in which pieces of the lining of the uterus attach to other organs or structures within the abdomen and grow outside the uterus.
-In practices specializing in the treatment of endometriosis, 70 percent or more of patients with CPP are diagnosed with endometriosis.
-Two disorders that sometimes accompany endometriosis and are also linked to CPP are adhesions (scar tissue resulting from previous abdominal or pelvic surgery) and fibroids (clumps of tissue that grow inside, in the wall of, or on the surface of the uterus).
-Fibroids may also occur in the absence of endometriosis.
+In practices specializing in the treatment of endometriosis, a significant number of patients with CPP are diagnosed with endometriosis.
+Two disorders that sometimes accompany endometriosis and are also linked to CPP are adhesions (scar tissue resulting from previous abdominal or pelvic surgery) and fibroids (benign, smooth muscle tumors that grow inside, in the wall of, or on the surface of the uterus).
+Fibroids often occur in the absence of endometriosis, without any pain at all, and are not a common source of chronic pelvic pain.

 Pelvic Inflammatory Disease (PID)

-The second most common cause of CPP is pelvic inflammatory disease (PID).
-PID is one of the most common gynecologic conditions, usually related to a sexually transmitted disease.
-As many as 30 percent of women with PID develop CPP.
-However, we don't know exactly why PID so often leads to CPP.
 One of the most common contributors to pelvic pain is dysfunction of the pelvic floor and hip muscles.
-This problem often accompanies pain originating from the reproductive organs, but can occur on its own or persist after other sources are successfully treated.
+This problem often accompanies pain originating from the reproductive organs but can occur on its own or persist after other sources are successfully treated.

 Other Causes of Chronic Pelvic Pain